 This is a warm blue, because it has a tiny bit of red in it.
 I use it to create darker and cooler greens which are also duller.
 The red in the blue slightly greys off any green mixture, as red is the complementary color of green.
 When I am painting a tree, I use some of this to mix the green I use in the darker shadow passages of the foliage.

 A warm yellow, as it has a little red in it.
 It mixes with Cobalt Turquoise to produce a nice green.
 When mixed with French Ultramarine, the result is a slightly dull green suitable for many types of foliage.

-I don’t often use this color for mixing my greens but I do from time to time.
+I do not often use this color for mixing my greens but I do from time to time.
 If I have plenty of orange in the sky section of my painting, I will most likely use this pigment in mixing my greens.

 Using pre-mixed greens

 If you do want to use a pre-mixed green, then make sure you also add some other colors to it to create a broader range.
-Using tube colors can give you a purer, stronger green, but they can look unreal if you don’t modify them with other colors.
+Using tube colors can give you a purer, stronger green, but they can look unreal if you do not modify them with other colors.